Nino Serdarušić

 Nino Serdarušić (/hr/; born 13 December 1996) is a Croatian tennis player.
-He has a career-high singles ranking of world No. 167 achieved on 27 June 2022 and a doubles ranking of No. 140 achieved on 17 November 2025.
+He has a career-high doubles ranking of world No. 83 achieved on 14 September 2026 and a singles ranking of No. 167 achieved on 27 June 2022.

-Juniors
+Career

+2014-2015: Wimbledon Junior semifinal, Pro debut

 Serdarušić had a career high junior ranking of No. 21, and partnering Petros Chrysochos, made the doubles semifinals of the 2014 Wimbledon Championships boys' doubles.

-Professional career

 He made his ATP doubles main draw debut at the 2014 ATP Vegeta Croatia Open Umag, partnering Dino Marcan, losing in the first round to the second seeds Pablo Cuevas and Horacio Zeballos in three sets.

+2016: ATP singles debut

 In 2016, he made his first appearance in an ATP singles draw, also in the Croatia Open but lost in straight sets to Teymuraz Gabashvili.

+2018-2021: First Challenger finals

-In 2018, he played his first Challenger final in Ostrava, Czechia and he lost against Arthur De Greef in three sets.
+In 2018, he reached his first Challenger final in Ostrava, Czechia but lost to Arthur De Greef in three sets.

 In 2021, he reached his second Challenger final in Verona, Italy where he was defeated by Holger Rune.

+2023-2026: ATP doubles title and top 100

-In 2023 at the 2023 Geneva Open he qualified for the main draw but lost to Christopher O'Connell.
+In May 2023 at the 2023 Geneva Open he qualified for the main draw but lost to Christopher O'Connell.

-In July, Serdarusic won his first title at the ATP 250 2023 Croatia Open Umag with Blaž Rola.
+In July 2023, Serdarusic won his first title at the ATP 250 2023 Croatia Open Umag with Blaž Rola.